 About the PL/Container Language Extension

 The Greenplum Database PL/Container language extension allows users to create and run PL/Python or PL/R user-defined functions (UDFs) securely, inside a Docker container.
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 For information about Docker, see the Docker web site.

 Running UDFs inside the Docker container ensures that:

 - The function execution process takes place in a separate environment and allows decoupling of the data processing.
-SQL operators such as "scan," "filter," and "project" are executed at the query executor (QE) side, and advanced data analysis is executed at the container side.
+SQL operators such as "scan," "filter," and "project" are run at the query executor (QE) side, and advanced data analysis is run at the container side.

 - User code cannot access the OS or the file system of the local host.

 - User code cannot introduce any security risks.

 - Functions cannot connect back to the Greenplum Database if the container is started with limited or no network access.

 Consider a query that selects table data using all available segments, and transforms the data using a PL/Container function.
 On the first call to a function in a segment container, the query executor on the master host starts the container on that segment host.
 It then contacts the running container to obtain the results.
 The container might respond with a Service Provider Interface (SPI) - a SQL query run by the container to get some data back from the database - returning the result to the query executor.